jordan-breton/it-journey-sources/docs/writing.md

+# WIP (Writing in progress)

-# Sorry, this article have not been published yet!
+!!! warning "Sorry, this article have not been published yet!"

 The link that led you there is not broken.
 Sometimes, when I'm writing something I think: